 1) one octet Kind field with the value "TBD" from the set of the UNASSIGNED values defined in draft-ietf-tsvwg-udp-options [67], indicating the UDP option is for the Media Related Information;

-Editor's Note: The value "TBD" from the UNASSIGNED values defined in draft-ietf-tsvwg-udp-options [67] is to be IANA registered for the purpose of indicating that the UDP option includes the Media Related Information,.
+Editor's Note: The value "TBD" from the UNASSIGNED values defined in draft-ietf-tsvwg-udp-options [67] is to be IANA registered for the purpose of indicating that the UDP option includes the Media Related Information.

-2) a length field, defined in draft-ietf-tsvwg-udp-options [67], indicating the length of the UDP option; and
+2) a length field, indicating the length of the UDP option in octets, as defined in draft-ietf-tsvwg-udp-options [67] where the length field shall be one octet; and

+NOTE: The IP layer fragmentation is not allowed for UDP Datagrams according to IETF RFC 9000 [68] and the maximum size of one or more QUIC packets together with the UDP option within the UDP Datagram is limited to the Maximum Transmission Unit (MTU) size for the Ethernet PDU which is 1500 bytes.
+Therefore, the UDP option is kept to the maximum of 255 octets for QUIC packets.

 3) the Media Related Information as defined in clause 22.2.

 The Media Related Informtion shall be encrypted between the HTTP server and the HTTP client in the UPF.